 Importantly, this is not a systematic review, and it should be viewed as the personal, although expert, opinions of the authors, supported with some recent evidence.
 While they clearly summarise the issues of safety and efficacy associated with the different drugs, it is possible that some studies that show a different picture have been missed out as a comprehensive search of the literature did not take place.

 When NICE prepared its clinical guidance on antenatal care it carried out a systematic review of all treatments available at the time.
 On balance, it concluded that issues about toxicity of pyridoxine at high doses have not yet been resolved and so chose not to recommend the drug.
 This is different to the approach taken by the US and Canada.
 It is not clear why there are differences.

-Although the review quoted statistics that showed that the number of women admitted to hospital with morning sickness has increased over the years, it did not show – as the news coverage suggests it might have - that more women are having abortions because of this or that there is evidence of treatments being withheld.
+Although the review quotes statistics that showed that the number of women admitted to hospital with morning sickness has increased over the years, it does not show – as the news coverage suggests it might have – that more women are having abortions because of morning sickness or that there is evidence of treatments being withheld.

 This is an important article because it brings together a discussion about the prevalence and current treatment of symptoms that can be intolerable for some women in pregnancy.
 Further research that can identify safe and effective treatments is needed.
 For more advice on safe treatment for morning sickness, women should visit their GP.